 The first Museum of Typography in Greece is located in Chania, Crete, in the heart of the Mediterranean sea.
-It is a private initiative by Yannis and Eleni Garedakis, founders of the newspaper “Haniotika nea”, who have been collecting, for more than twenty years, machines and other exhibits that mark the evolution of European typography.
+It is a private initiative by Yannis Garedakis, founder of the newspaper “Haniotika nea”, with the support of his wife Eleni.
+He has been collecting, for more than thirty years, machines and other exhibits that mark the evolution of European typography.

 Since it’s opening in 2005 to this day, the museum has continuously enriched it’s collections, widened it’s field of interest and expanded it’s premises to cover every aspect of the art that was born in the 15th century in Gutenberg’s workshop and literally changed the course of history.